cesclc/A1010_dist/labs/lab-03-cursor features.md

-# Lab Exercise 3: Advanced Cursor Features
+# Lab Exercise 3: Advanced Features of AI Development tools

+This exercice focusses on Cursor but feel free to use another tool such as Github Copilot, Windsurf or Claude Code.

 __Objective__: Master advanced features of Cursor AI IDE to enhance your coding workflow and productivity.

 ## Prerequisites
-- Completion of Lab Exercise 1: Getting Started with Cursor
+- Completion of Lab Exercise 1: Getting Started with AI Dev Tools
 - Basic understanding of Git and collaborative coding
 - A sample project with multiple files (provided in setup)